aquilesC/aquiles.me/content/essays/_How to incentivize a scipreneurial path.md

 Focusing on people and their needs will be a **key differentiator**.

 Many projects focus too much on companies, and what companies need.
 How to overcome the valley of death.
 Although these discussions are valuable at a macro scale, **projects are are not born without people pushing them**.
-If universities and funding organisms decide to incentivize scipreneurial activities, they can do so by focusing on the people they want to push ideas forward.
+If universities and funding organisms decide to incentivize scipreneurial activities, they can do so by focusing on the people who want to push ideas forward.

 Moreover, it is time to[ give visibility to younger scientist](https://www.aquiles.me/empowering-young-scientists-rethinking-academic-entrepreneurship/).
 Not everything needs to revolve around professors and their needs, especially not when pursuing an entrepreneurial path.
 ## Skills for scipreneurs